Kitrino Galazio: Background and release

-After Vissi left record label Minos, she continued to pursue pop music with her second album.
-Music and lyrics for the album were written by Takis Bougas, I. Kalamitsi, Daniel Deschênes, G. Kanellopoulou, S. Blassopoulou, G. Kanellopoulou, Sakari, Psylla, and Vissi herself.
+After Vissi left her previous label, she continued to pursue pop music with the release of her second album.
+Music and lyrics were written by renowned creators such as Takis Bougas, Yiannis Kalamitsis, Daniel Deschênes, Giorgos Kanellopoulos, Spyros Vlassopoulow, Marianna Sakkari and Vissi herself.
 The album was well received by the public, with first single "Aftos Pou Perimeno" becoming one of the most played songs of the year.

-Years later in 1987, Kitrino Galazio was among the first sets of albums that Minos EMI released on CD; the CD edition of the album was regularly shipped to shops throughout the years.
-In 1997, the popularity of the single "Aftos Pou Perimeno" continued, with two remixes each of it and "Oso Eho Foni" released on a maxi single titled The Remixes: Oso Eho Foni & Aftos Pou Perimeno.
-The original album was then re-released in 2006 in a remastered format that included the two remixes of "Aftos Pou Perimeno".
+In 1995, Kitrino Galazio was among the albums that Minos EMI selected for re-release on CD; the CD edition of the album was regularly shipped to stores throughout the years.
+In 1997, the popularity of "Aftos Pou Perimeno" recurred, when maxi single The Remixes: Oso Eho Foni & Aftos Pou Perimeno was released, including two new remixes of the song.
+The original album was re-released in 2006 in remastered format, including the two aforementioned remixes of "Aftos Pou Perimeno" as a bonus.

-In 2007, the songs of the album were included on EMI's box set of Vissi's recordings titled Back to Time (Complete EMI Years) which, despite of being a box set, charted in the top 10 of the Greek albums chart.
+In 2007, all tracks of the album were included on EMI's box set of Vissi's recordings titled Back to Time (Complete EMI Years) which, despite being a box set, charted in the top 10 of the Greek albums chart.